top of page

 My Therapeutic Stance

-I am a registered therapist with a trauma informed, somatically based, transpersonal counselling approach.
+I am a registered therapeutic counsellor with a trauma informed, somatically based, transpersonal approach.
 This means that I have an understanding of how challenging and traumatic life experiences are perceived and stored, both cognitively and in the body.
 I am practiced at holding others with emotional and somatic sensitivity.
 My experience is that creating a satisfying and meaningful life is most powerfully supported through somatic engagement and presence.
 My passion is attention and love for what IS in each moment.

 I am deeply committed to anti-racism, to all forms of equity and to supporting lived experiences of safety to discuss these topics.
 My academic learning has focused on social and political systems of racial, gender, and sexual oppression, including modes of resistance and decolonization.
 I am a cis hetero white woman and I live with daily consideration of how to mobilize my privilege in support of a radically more just society.